magma/magma/lte/gateway/deploy/magma_5g_agw/README.md

 To setup a Magma Access Gateway, user must need a machine that satisfies the following requirements:

-#### AGW\_HOST: ####
+### AGW\_HOST:

-    -64bit-X86 machine
+- 64bit-X86 machine
-    -Bare metal or virtual machine installed with Ubuntu Server 20.04 LTS -Two ethernet ports (One port is for the SGi interface (default: enp1s0) and the  other port is for the S1 interface (default: enp2s0)
+- Bare metal or virtual machine installed with Ubuntu Server 20.04 LTS
-    -Passwordless sudo user account
+- Two ethernet ports (One port is for the SGi interface (default: enp1s0) and the  other port is for the S1 interface (default: enp2s0)

 **Note**: The Ansible scripts renames the `enp1s0` interface to `eth0` and the enp2s0 to eth1.